 - The whole project becomes way more manageable

-- Develop a timeline while better defining the deliverables
+- Develop a project timeline while better defining the deliverables

 4. Review and approve

-- Identify and define deliverables along with their requirements before your team starts working.
-When you add new deliverables in the middle of the project, it can change the scape and add to your budget.
+- Identify and define deliverables along with their requirements before your project team starts working.
+When you add new deliverables in the middle of the project, it can change the scope and add to your budget.